brandonmarshal/lsx-demo-theme/logs/week27/logs-week27-day3.md

 -   2.5 hrs - Working on Impact Travel, LSX Design, Rooi Rose
 -   0.75 hrs - Running through the published sites and look for more issues, I then log them in Bugherd for batch fixes.
 -   1.0 hrs - Working on the Rooi Rose site, going through pages and fixing any errors, also started gathering data for a documented list of all the Figma Sites we are working on.
+-   2.0 hrs - Continued working on the prototypes, going through the pages and logging bugherd tasks for the errors.
+Most pages are now working on all sites.

 ---